77th Fighter Squadron: Cold War

 The 77th and the 20th Group were reactivated in July 1946 at Biggs Field, Texas.
 Between 1946 and 1952 the squadron moved to Shaw Field, South Carolina, and then to Langley Air Force Base, Virginia, becoming the 77th Fighter-Bomber Squadron and transitioning to the Republic F-84 Thunderjet.

 In May 1952, the 77th and the 20th were reassigned to RAF Wethersfield, England.
-In 1957, the squadron transitioned to the North American F-100 Super Sabre and a year later was designated a tactical fighter squadron flying the "Hun" for 11 more years in support of the North Atlantic Treaty Organization commitment.
-In 1969, the 77th and the -20th Tactical Fighter Wing began moving to RAF Upper Heyford and converted to the fighter-bomber version of the General Dynamics F-111 Aardvark, utilizing the F-111E model.
+In 1957, the squadron transitioned to the North American F-100 Super Sabre and a year later was designated a tactical fighter squadron flying the "Hun" for 11 more years as part of the North Atlantic Treaty Organization defence against the Soviet Union and Warsaw Pact.
+In 1969, the 77th and the 20th Tactical Fighter Wing began moving to RAF Upper Heyford and converted to the fighter-bomber version of the General Dynamics F-111 Aardvark, utilizing the F-111E model.

-Modern era
+From the 1990s

 The 77th Fighter Squadron was inactivated on 30 September 1993 and then reactivated at Shaw Air Force Base, South Carolina, on 1 January 1994.
 The squadron acquired F-16 aircraft and Airmen of the 17th Fighter Squadron that inactivated that same day.
 In 1996, the 77th deployed to Southwest Asia.

 In 1999 and 2001, the 77th deployed to Southwest Asia flying missions over Iraq in support of Operation Northern Watch.
 The squadron also deployed in support of Operation Allied Force and Operation Desert Fox in 1999.
 In 1997 and 2000, the 77th deployed to Southwest Asia flying missions over Iraq in support of Operation Southern Watch.
 In between deployments from 2001 to 2006, the 77th Fighter Squadron provided escort security to the President of the United States and Air Force One as part of Operation Noble Eagle and flew security missions daily over the Eastern Seaboard.

 The 77th was awarded the 20th Fighter Wing Fighter Squadron of the Year in 1998 and 2000.
 In 2001, the squadron participated in many other deployments.
 From July to Sept.
-2002, the 77th deployed to Operation Northern WatchH.
+2002, the 77th deployed to Operation Northern Watch.
 From February 2003 to May 2003, the squadron deployed to Prince Sultan Air Base, Saudi Arabia Asia in support of Operation Iraqi Freedom.

 Two F-16s from the squadron collided during a training flight on 15 October 2009.
 One F-16, piloted by Captain Lee Bryant, was able to land safely at Charleston Air Force Base, South Carolina.
 The other jet, piloted by Captain Nicholas Giglio, 32, apparently crashed into the ocean.
 Authorities believe that Giglio was killed instantly in the collision and did not eject.